 Middle School Model Legislature

 The culmination of the Youth in Government program is the annual Model Legislature.
 This conference provides delegates an opportunity to learn how to solve community problems through the democratic process as well as debate and discuss issues with their peers from throughout South Carolina.
-Over 500 middle school students participate in this three-day conference annually.
+More than 300 middle school students participate in this three-day conference annually.

 When and where is the conference held?

 The conference is held each year in Columbia, SC.
-The 2022 conference dates are November 13th-15th.
+The 2025 conference dates are November 16th-18th.
 Students meet in the Statehouse and use the administrative buildings on the Statehouse grounds.
 At night, all students conduct all activities at local conference hotels.

 What do delegates do at the Conference?